South Africa leadership ‘approved’ World Cup payment

 “(It was) the government’s idea,” he said.

-The Mail and Guardian newspaper published a 2007 letter from World Cup bid chief Danny Jordaan to FIFA about South Africa’s donation to the “Diaspora legacy support programme”.
+The Mail and Guardian newspaper published a 2007 letter from World Cup bid chief Danny Jordaan to FIFA about South Africa’s donation to the “Diaspora legacy support programme,” which was virtually unknown in the country at the time.

-Mbalula said Friday that the latest disclosures did nothing to challenge South Africa’s position that the payment was genuine.
+Mbalula said the latest disclosures did nothing to challenge South Africa’s position that the payment was genuine, and that the allegations are “being used to pursue political agendas”.

 Warner, from Trinidad and Tobago, is one of 14 football and sports marketing company officials and executives facing charges in the United States over more than $150 million of bribes paid over two decades.